Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_formats.md

-# Visualization formats
+# Visualization file formats

 ## Image formats

 A *raster* image is a pixel-by-pixel representation of a visual image.
 Common raster formats include [TIFF](https://en.wikipedia.org/wiki/TIFF), [JPG](https://en.wikipedia.org/wiki/JPEG), [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), and [GIF](https://en.wikipedia.org/wiki/GIF).
-Raster images are easy to create (at a certain level, they just copy the pixel pattern), and they’re the most common way of representing photographs (including manuscript facsimiles), screen shots, and images in general.
+Raster images are easy to create (at a certain level, they just copy the pixel pattern of the source), and they’re the most common way of representing photographs (including manuscript facsimiles), screen shots, and images in general.
 Raster images look best at their original size or smaller; when they are expanded, the expansion doesn’t add pixels, which means that the pixels just grow fatter.
 A image that has become blocky, with visible stair steps instead of smooth diagonals, is described as *pixelated*.

 A *vector* image describes the contours of the image.
 For example, where a raster image might describe a short diagonal as “color the pixels at positions 0,0; 1,1; 2,2; and 3,3” a vector image says “draw a line from 0,0 to 3,3”.
 Vector images are *scalable*; when you blow them up, they retain their smooth diagonals because they can create new pixels instead of just fattening the existing ones.
 The only vector format in broad use on the Web is [SVG](http://tutorials.jenkov.com/svg/index.html) (Scalable Vector Graphics).